Dr. Andrey Bakulin

 Virtual Source Method (key paper)

-· Pioneered and developed a new method of downhole imaging using time reversal that allows seeing targets through overburden of any complexity without knowledge of the overburden velocity model
+· Pioneered and developed a new method of downhole imaging using time reversal that allows seeing targets through an overburden of any complexity without knowledge of the overburden velocity model

 · Developed super-sensitive Virtual Source monitoring for reservoirs below complex time-variant near-surface